symplybennie/30_days_of_html-css-js/3-column-preview-card-component/README.md

 ### What I learned

-CSS FlexBox is a great way to position your elements.
+CSS FlexBox is a great way to position your elements. also learnt how to style my text using word-break, line-break and word-wrap
-I also learnt about Markdown, because i needed to write this documentation

 ### Continued development